 However, all what we have discussed so far fit more the fundamental interest of biologists than that of the medical doctor.
 For the present review let’s therefore focus on the human condition and the medical view on healthy ageing.

-Man’s experience of time and its consequence called aging is operated by sensory experiences that are fundamentally false.
-Man’s existence demands influence of grand illusion that protects man from experiencing speed of planet Earth.
+The man’s experience of time and its consequence called aging is operated by sensory experiences that are fundamentally false.
+The man’s existence demands the influence of grand illusion that protects the man from experiencing the speed of planet Earth.

 Thirty years ago, Fries (1980) published in The New England Journal of Medicine a seminal paper on ‘Ageing, natural death, and the compression of morbidity’ which heavily influenced the medical discussion on ageing.
 He starts with the statement that the length of life is fixed; speculations on immortality are rooted in human hope.
 The medical field assumes that death is always the result of a disease process, but due to his hypothesis of a set human lifespan, death might occur without overt disease when the normal span is lived.
 In his paper he depicted the ‘ideal’ human mortality curve in the absence of premature death: it is a sharp peak around the ‘naturally set’ human lifespan of 85 years.
 He arrived at this value from the extrapolation of life expectancy data at birth and at age 20 and 65 measured over the last century which intersect in his graph at 85 years.
 With that idealized model the survival curve of humans has a sharp rectangular form while the actual survival curve for humans at 1900 looked more like a triangle with a continuous decline of survival with age.
 In 1980 the survival curve took already a substantial rectangular form: much of the 1900-typical attrition over increasing age had been eliminated and the actual survival curve started to approach the ideal curve.
 He admitted that the average length of life was increasing, but he argues that this was due to a decrease in childhood mortality, not to a secular trend for an increase of life expectancy at age of 75 years.
 He highlighted that acute, usually infectious diseases determined mortality in the USA at 1900 and that chronic diseases have now superseded acute diseases.
 In his view health improvement must address chronic instead of acute diseases, morbidity and not mortality, quality of life rather than duration of life.
 Postponement of disease is more important than cure of a disease.
 Weight control, regular exercise, treatment of hypertension, elimination of smoking and alcohol over-consumption (today we would add an equilibrated diet) were the practical measures.
 With that focus of medical interventions, one could achieve what he called the compression of morbidity.
 A postponement of chronic disease would also result in a rectangularization of the morbidity and not only the mortality curve.
 Since loss of reserve function represented his operational definition of ageing, one could theoretically also achieve a compression of senescence.
 He postulated a plasticity of ageing against a non-elasticity of the human ideal lifespan.